Korneuburg

-Korneuburg (/de/; Central Bavarian: Korneibuag) is a town in the Weinviertel region of the state of Lower Austria, famous for its typical white and red wines, such as Gruner Veltliner and Blauer Zweigelt.
-Situated on the Danube about 12 km northwest of Vienna, the town itself covers an area of 9.77 square km and, As of January 2025, boasts 13,805 inhabitants.
+Korneuburg (/de/; Central Bavarian: Korneibuag) is a town in the Weinviertel region of the province of Lower Austria, famous for its typical white and red wines, such as Gruner Veltliner and Blauer Zweigelt.
+Situated on the Danube about 12 km northwest of Vienna, the town itself covers an area of 9.77 square km and, As of January 2025, boasted 13,805 inhabitants.
 It also serves as the administrative centre of the much larger municipal district of Korneuburg.

 Originally a riverside settlement called Nivenburg, it lies on the left bank of the river, opposite the Augustinian abbey town of Klosterneuburg, with which it was historically linked.
 Korneuburg was first mentioned in 1136 as a busy market town and, in 1298, received the right to formally separate from Klosterneuburg.

-Nowadays, the two towns retain an unusual physical link, an ingenious chain ferry which uses the strong current of the Danube to propel itself back and forth along a sunken chain.
-Very popular with cyclists, since it connects the long distance routes along both river banks, it can also accommodate several cars and a number of foot passengers.
+Nowadays, the two towns retain an unusual physical link, a catamaran ferry whose rudders harness the strong current of the Danube to propel itself back and forth.
+With no regular engine, it maintains its position using a cable suspended above the river.
+Environmentally friendly, it provides a very popular link in summer, since it connects the long distance cycling routes along both river banks.
+It can also accommodate a handful of cars along with foot passengers.

 At the beginning of the 15th century, moated defence walls were erected around the town with four gateways.
-One opened in the direction of the river, towards which, according to local legend, a vengeful Pied Piper lured away the children of the town.
-His imagined appearance and story can be seen on a drinking fountain in the centre of town.
+One opened in the direction of the river, towards which, according to local legend, a vengeful Pied Piper lured away the children of the town, echoing the story set in Hamelin, Germany.
+The villain's imagined appearance can be seen standing atop a drinking fountain in the main square.

 Short sections of wall are still visible but the main historic feature today is a mighty watchtower, built around 1455, which looms over the colourful main square.
 From its symmetrically placed erker windows, it affords excellent views in all directions over the town and surrounding countryside.
 In turbulent times, it was occupied by a watchman to spot and warn of dangers, such as fires or approaching soldiers.
 Once part of a mediaeval church, demolished in the 19th century, the tower was incorporated by the architect Max Kropf into his neo-Gothic town hall which now dominates the main square.
 Designed in the historicist style, it contains colourful tile and fresco ornamentation, with an impressive double staircase leading up to the fine council chamber with its coffered ceiling.
 Both the tower and town hall can usually be visited during office hours, however the tower is currently closed for restoration.